liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

         ```

 Once again, if you don't wish to have rounded edges you can skip the
 `border-radius` property.
-Also remember to place the images you want to use for
+Also, remember to place the images you want to use for
 the menu controls in the `img` folder.
 Onward to the active and inactive index
 indicators!